-- 2.1 During the period of Pregnancy Leave as specified in Article 1.9.1:1.1, a Member with a continuing appointment is entitled to supplementary benefits as follows: - a) For the first two (2) weeks the Member shall receive 95% of her nominal salary; - b) For up to a maximum of fifteen (15) additional weeks, the Member shall receive an amount equal to the difference between the Employment Insurance (EI) benefits received and 95% of the Member's nominal salary. - c) In the case of 1.9.1:2.1, payments shall begin no earlier than eight (8) weeks before the expected birth date and end no later than seventeen (17) weeks after the birth unless the child is confined to hospital. - 2.2 To receive the supplementary employment benefit defined in 1.9.1:2.1 the Member with a continuing appointment shall supply the Human Resources department with proof of receipt from the Employment Insurance Commission for EI pregnancy leave benefits.
+- During the period of Pregnancy Leave as specified in Article 1.9.1:1.1, a Member with a continuing appointment is entitled to supplementary benefits as follows: - a) For the first week the Member shall receive 95% of their regular weekly salary. - b) For up to a maximum of sixteen (16) additional weeks, the Member shall receive an amount equal to the difference between the Employment Insurance (EI) benefits received and 95% of the Member's regular weekly salary. - c) In the case of 1.9.1:2.1, payments shall begin no earlier than twelve (12) weeks before the expected birth date and end no later than seventeen (17) weeks after the birth unless the child is confined to hospital. - 2.2 To receive the supplementary employment benefit defined in 1.9.1:2.1 the Member with a continuing appointment shall supply the Human Resources department with proof of receipt from the Employment Insurance Commission for EI pregnancy leave benefits.